The Edge of Democracy: Other criticisms and repercussion

 Several renowned international filmmakers have praised The Edge of Democracy.
-At an exhibition held at the Museum of Modern Art in New York, Spike Lee presented the film and said it "gives us another look at fascism, which is not only here, but is global.”
+At an exhibition held at the Museum of Modern Art in New York City, Spike Lee presented the film and said it "gives us another look at fascism, which is not only here, but is global.”

 During an exhibition held in London for BAFTA guests, Wim Wenders said the documentary was "one of the most powerful things I have seen recently.
 It will touch your soul.
 And it will worry you.
 Not only because it's about Brazil - you'll learn a lot about Brazil, yes - but mainly because the film deals with all of us.
 It deals with things that are happening on this planet, in America and all over Europe.
 It deals with the fact that our democracies have been diverted and perverted".

 In another screening, at Neuehouse Hollywood, in Los Angeles, Jane Campion said that the scenes in the film are like "love letters to Brazil, to the Brazilian people" and that it talks about "the explosion of the political system".
 She added that "we all grew up believing that democracy was a pillar of our lives and that it would never change, but it is not safe and it becomes clear that it needs to be taken care of".
 In the same sense, at another screening in Los Angeles, Tim Robbins said the film "is a reminder to all of us about how tenuous our democracy and freedom are, and how quickly they can disappear".